ollls/zio-tls-http/README.md

               val proc3 = proc1 <> proc2 <> proc11

-* Your local ZIO environment now is made as a type parameter for Server and Server Router.
-  No more environment alias or scala package object required, all examples had been updated accordingly.
-  This is a milestone change, it will allow to release stadalone jar.

-  **Branch master.2020 has original server only( no client support) code - if any issues.**

-  Please, just update your local server code to have at least [MyLogging] as type param.

-      import zhttp.MyLogging.MyLogging

-      type MyEnv3 = MyLogging
-      val myHttp = new TLSServer[MyEnv3]
-      val myHttpRouter = new HttpRouter[MyEnv3]

-    or just

-       val myHttp = new TLSServer[MyLogging]
-       val myHttpRouter = new HttpRouter[MyLogging]

-* Updated master with new work: HttpClient/AsyncLdapClient( dev_svc branch) and Resource Pools.

-      "MyLogging.PRINT_CONSOLE = false" will supress output to terminal, data will go only to colsole.log
+* "MyLogging.PRINT_CONSOLE = false" will supress output to terminal, data will go only to colsole.log

 ## Use cases.